kalyaniuniversity/COVID-19-Datasets/README.md

 This is a collection of datasets for COVID-19 specifically for the Indian subcontinent.
 The repository is being created, updated and maintained by University of Kalyani Department of Computer Science & Engineering (KU CSE) and Department of Statistics.

-This dataset has been inspired by the [repository maintained by the good people at JHU](https://github.com/CSSEGISandData/COVID-19).
+This dataset has been inspired by the [repository maintained by the good people at JHU](https://github.com/CSSEGISandData/COVID-19) and [covid19India.org](https://github.com/covid19india).

 This dataset is mainly maintained to perform certain COVID-19 related analyses by University of Kalyani.
 You can view these analyses at [https://debacharya.com/covid](https://debacharya.com/covid).